-A student may purchase or bring a lunch to school.
+A student may purchase or bring lunch to school.
 Food and beverages must not be taken out of the cafeteria.
 The school has the right to deny students the use of the cafeteria if they abuse the privilege.
 Students are not permitted to order foods to be delivered to school at lunchtime or to leave school property for lunch.
 Proper conduct should be observed in the school cafeteria at all times.
 Students should use the lunch lines available.
 No food is to be taken out of the cafeteria unless a student has prior approval.
 Any leftover food, cartons, containers, trays or wrappers are to be brought to a proper receptacle before the student leaves the cafeteria.
 Students have the responsibility to clean up the area they have used.

 Refusal to clean an area will be considered deliberate insubordination.
 Students unwilling to cooperate with staff monitoring lunches will be subject to possible removal from the cafeteria.
-All students should share responsibility for appearance of tables and conduct.
+All students should share responsibility for the appearance of tables and conduct.

-Students are reminded that the high school operates on a "closed lunch" system, which means that all students are expected to remain on school grounds during their entire lunch period.
+Students are reminded that the high school operates on a "closed lunch" system, which means that all students are expected to remain on school grounds during their entire lunch period, except for Seniors with permission from their parent and the principal.
 Students not abiding by this regulation will be subject to disciplinary action.

-Further, student vehicles are considered "off limits" during the lunch period and, for that matter, during the entire school day.
+Further, students should not need to use their vehicle during the lunch period.
 Students are to stay in the Cafeteria during lunch.

-Cafeteria behavior is expected to be that of a student eating at their home table and or out at a restaurant.
+Cafeteria behavior is expected to be that of a student eating at their home table and/or out at a restaurant.
 Students who cause a disruption in the cafeteria will be dealt with by the administration.
 A range of consequences has been provided below and explained to the students at the start of each year.
 The high school has a zero tolerance procedure for major disruptions in this environment.